ankitsinghmyself/msgApp/README.md

 # SMS Grop Chat

-This is a sample React Native project called [Project Name].
-The project includes [list the key features or functionalities of the project].
+This is a sample React Native project called SMS Group App.
+The project includes [ Chat in group, able to create a group and join other groups
+].

 ## Installation